Audio Only - Oracle, Arizona, 1993

 After three years of debilitating illness, Lois died from a brain tumor in 1954, bereaving Homer and five children.
 Eighteen months later, in 1955, Homer married Widna Kirby, a widow with two children of her own.
 Finally, in 1973, after 22 years with Florida College, they built a home and moved to Tucson, Arizona, where they lived quite happily until she too passed away in 1997.
 In his last 20 years Homer would drive (or, be driven) 29 miles from his home in Tucson up to the little town of Oracle, Arizona, where he preached and taught until his death on November 9th of 2000 at the age of 97.

 The author of numerous books, Homer is most famous for his commentaries on Isaiah, the Minor Prophets, and Revelation although he also penned superb studies of Job, Daniel, and John’s Gospel.
 He further wrote on Prayer, the Covenants, God’s Eternal Purpose, and “Attitudes and Consequences in the Restoration Movement” and many other topics.
-Near the end he wrote a final, fascinating, and thoroughly thought-provoking book entitled “God’s Judgements and Punishments” which is certain to stimulate serious and rewarding study for anyone who cares about such things.
-His printed works may be purchased through the Florida College Bookstore (Call 813-988-5131 or online at Florida College Bookstore).
+Near the end he wrote a final, fascinating, and thoroughly thought-provoking book entitled “God’s Judgements and Punishments” which is certain to stimulate serious and rewarding study for anyone who has questions about how God could be so cruel as to viciously torture for all eternity those who don't believe in Him.
+Homer's printed works may be purchased through the Florida College Bookstore (Call 813-988-5131 or online at Florida College Bookstore).

 In the course of more than 70 years of preaching Homer held at least 600 meetings and influenced many thousands of people to become Christians, grow and remain faithful, and even enter on the great work of preaching themselves.
 Ruby Stroup, who selflessly helped him through the last years of his failing health, was instrumental in recording the last lessons he ever taught in Oracle, Arizona.
 These recordings cover nearly every book in the entire Bible and are made available only through this website with Ruby’s kind permission.